-CUNY requires that all students, faculty, staff and visitors coming to SPH or any CUNY campus show proof that they have been fully vaccinated (defined as 14 days beyond the last vaccination shot).
+CUNY requires that all students taking in-person and hybrid classes and visiting campus show proof that they have been fully vaccinated (defined as 14 days beyond the last vaccination shot), unless they have received approval for an exemption or exception.
+Faculty, staff, and visitors coming to SPH or any CUNY campus must show proof that they have been fully vaccinated.
 Vaccination is the most effective tool for controlling the COVID-19 pandemic.
 We strongly encourage everyone who is medically able to get vaccinated.
 With the recent increase in cases, hospitalizations, and deaths due to Delta and other emergent variants, it is extremely dangerous to remain unvaccinated.

 Proof of vaccination against the SARS-CoV-2 virus requires: